From One Relationship To Another: Boyfriend / Best Friend Quotes

 Why Boyfriend/Best Friend Relationships Work

 As Gray's quote suggests, love takes time.
-Friendship can speed that time considerably, as the intimacy and bond that you create within friendship can easily span decades, while romantic love often fades within a matter of months or years.
+Friendship can considerably speed that time, as the intimacy and bond that you create within friendship can easily span decades, while romantic love often fades within a matter of months or years.
 The kind of love that forms within friendships is often stronger and deeper than the kind of love that forms within romantic relationships, largely because friendships are usually more honest: in romance, you are often trying hard to impress your new flame, while friendship is often more about vulnerability, and making yourself known.
-Again, although a best friend type of friendship is not a necessary part of cultivating a strong relationship, it can be a wonderful and beautiful way to create a strong, lasting relationship with your partner.
+Although a best friend type of friendship is not necessary to cultivate a strong relationship, it can be a wonderful and beautiful way to create a strong, lasting relationship with your partner.

 Although evidently many people would argue that a boyfriend/best friend relationship is a wonderful thing, there are some pitfalls associated with such an arrangement.
 The most significant pitfall that can be found in this type of relationship is the possibility of failure and the consequential loss of two relationships.
 If your romantic and friendly relationships are kept separate, and you break up with your partner, you have lost only your partnership.
 If, however, your partner is your best friend, and the two of you break up, it can feel as though you have lost two relationships, rather than one, and can leave you feeling isolated and scared.